Moment Constraints and Phase Recovery for Multireference Alignment: Conclusion and Outlook

 In this work, we introduced a novel approach to multireference alignment based on minimizing a loss function restricted to the manifold of signals with a fixed power spectrum.
-We proved the smoothness of the restricted loss function in the infinite-data limit and related its gradient to template alignment.
+We proved that the loss converges uniformly to a smooth function in the infinite-data limit and related its gradient to template alignment.
 We characterized a subset of the critical points of the averaged loss function in the infinite-data limit, showing that the true signal is one of them.
 Furthermore, we showed that for a signal with one non-zero Fourier mode, the true signal is also a local minimizer.
-Finally, we conjectured a precise count and position of saddle points, minima, and maxima.

-We then introduced the full reconstruction algorithm, moment-constrained alignment (MCA), and compared its performance to expectation--maximization (EM) and bispectrum inversion.
-Our method overall achieves higher accuracy than bispectrum inversion.
+We then introduced a provably convergent reconstruction algorithm, MCA.
+We showed that the MCA iterations on the finite data loss converge to the corresponding iterations taken on the infinite data loss in the limit, and compared its performance to EM and bispectrum inversion.
+Our method achieves higher accuracy than bispectrum inversion overall.
 Additionally, it is faster than EM across all noise levels and also faster than bispectrum inversion in the low-noise regime.
 Moreover, in the high-noise regime, our method outperforms EM in terms of accuracy.

+There are two main directions to take for future research on MCA.
+First, it remains to show consistency for generic signals.
+That is, that the loss function of MCA has the underlying signal as its global minimum.
+We have presented several representations of the loss, but it is still unclear which of these representations could help in a consistency proof.

+The second direction of research is to adapt MCA to cryo-EM.
+Much like MRA, cryo-EM has a set of second-order invariant statistics (see Kam's method, explained in~\cite{kam_method_2019}).
+Restricting the search space to the set of signals that match these statistics defines an analog to the phase manifold.
+Similarly, the aligning function has an analog in cryo-EM as well~\cite{barnett2017rapidsolutioncryoemreconstruction}.
+Finding a way to correctly combine these already existing concepts the key obstacle to implementing MCA for cryo-EM.